netdata/netdata/logsmanagement/README.md

 fluent-bit -R ~/fluent-bit/conf/parsers.conf -i docker_events -p Parser=docker -o forward -F record_modifier -p 'Record="stream guid" 6ce266f5-2704-444d-a301-2423b9d30737' -m '*'
 ```

-If instead the user desires to stream to a parent that collects logs into an `flb_generic` log collection, then a parser is not necessary and the unstructured logs can also be streamed in their original JSON format:
+If instead the user desires to stream to a parent that collects logs into an `flb_tail` log collection, then a parser is not necessary and the unstructured logs can also be streamed in their original JSON format:
 ```
 fluent-bit -i docker_events -o forward -F record_modifier -p 'Record="stream guid 6ce266f5-2704-444d-a301-2423b9d30737' -m '*'
 ```